 What is ‘Tu-Go’?

-‘Tu-Go’ is the service to return-refund-reuse our cups with the cafes we work with.
+‘Tu-Go’ is the system of reuse for our cups with the cafes we work with.
 Everywhere you see the ‘Tu-Go’ sticker, will be a café that accepts the ‘Tu-Go’ cup.
 Just pop in to get your coffee as normal but choose to take your coffee ‘Tu-Go’.
-Then when you’re done, return the cup to a participating location to get your deposit back.
-If saving the environment isn’t a big enough incentive for you then you will also receive rewards each time you return a cup.
+For frequent use, download the app.tu-go.club to register your cup each time.
+Then when you’re done, return the cup to a participating location to earn your rewards.
+If saving the environment isn’t a big enough incentive for you then you will also receive points for FREE coffee/tea each time you return a cup.
 Win-Win!